 If you’ve been following thebusybaker.ca for awhile now you’ll already know how obsessed I am with no knead artisan-style bread recipes!
 Way back when I first started my blog I shared this Easy No Knead Artisan Bread recipe with you and it’s a recipe I’ve made more than a hundred times I’m sure, with countless flavour variations.
 My favourite variation yet is this No-Knead Cranberry Honey Walnut Artisan Bread!
 It’s delicious for breakfast or with a cup of tea in the afternoon, and it is a simply gorgeous loaf of bread that everyone will love, especially for the holidays!
 And with my pro tips, you’ll be able to make it too!

+This bread is baked in an oven-safe Dutch Oven pot which traps in steam, making the crust of the loaf extra crispy.
+Pre-heating the pot before baking helps make the crust even more crispy and golden brown!
 If you’re looking for a great Dutch Oven pot for making bread recipes like this No-Knead Cranberry Honey Walnut Artisan Bread, I will tell you that it’s one of the best investments you can ever make for your kitchen.
 Mine is a total beauty from Le Creuset (affiliate link) and I use it almost ever day throughout the year for soups, stews, sauces, curries, and of course for baking bread (if you want my original Dutch Oven Crusty Bread recipe, grab it HERE!).
 A pot like this one is definitely a financial investment, but considering how much I use mine and considering its high quality, it’s definitely a worthy investment since it will last for 10, 20 or even more years.
 I’ve also used similar cast iron pots from other brands, like THIS ONE from KitchenAid and THIS ONE from Lodge Cast Iron (both affiliate links) if you’re looking for something a little less expensive but still high quality that’ll do the job well.

 Creating a round shape will help the loaf bake evenly and dusting the top with flour will create that gorgeous, bakery-style appearance that everyone loves!

 Resist the urge to slice the bread while it’s hot.
 Did you know that after removing a loaf of bread from the oven it continues to bake inside as it cools??
 Slicing into this gorgeous loaf too early will cause the inside of the loaf to be under-cooked and gummy.
 Letting the loaf cool completely before slicing ensures the perfect fluffy texture when you slice into it!

 NEVER MISS A POST!
 FOLLOW ME ON: